You can enjoy your leather goods for years if you take good care of it.

 Every hide is unique, and while we consider this to be a part of the beauty of working with this beautiful, organic material, it also means that natural blemishes can sometimes occur.
 Signs of veining, wrinkling or colour nuances may be noticeable in their grain.
 These are all characteristics consistent with a genuine raw material; they are not imperfections but rather subtle evidence of the leathers’ purity.

-If you encounter a “perfect” leather, one that resists scratches and not one sign of grain is present, chances are they have been treated with laminates or spray paints to cover its imperfections which makes it low-grade or partly synthetic.
+If you encounter a “perfect” leather, one that resists scratches and not one sign of grain is present, chances are they have been treated with laminates or spray paints to cover its imperfections which makes it partly synthetic.

 For small scratches, try rubbing it gently with a clean fingertip (not the nails!).
 The natural oils in your skin should remove most small scratches.
 For dirt, grime or surface residue, use a soft, damp (not wet) cloth.
 Sometimes, baby wipes do the trick!
 Gently rub - not scrub.
 For a deeper clean, we suggest taking them to a professional leather cleaner.
 If you wish to do it yourself, always test in a hidden area to ensure the cleaner is compatible with the leather.
 Follow the instructions as stated on the cleaner.